MohammedHawary/Web-Penetration/File Upload/fileUpload.md

 5. Outher Vulnerability

-   you can upload file to gain XXE injection,XSS by upload html files or any file
+   you can upload file to gain XXE injection,XSS by upload .html,.doc,.xls files or any file